-Applications are sought from members that can evidence the outstanding quality of their Early Years setting (open to any ISA school with Early Years, Pre-Prep or Nursery provision, including Reception).
-Evidence can be wide-ranging and may include EYFS inspection outcomes or value-added data, or evidence for innovation in provision with particular emphasis on the curriculum.
+Applications are sought from schools that can evidence the outstanding quality of their Early Years setting (open to any ISA school with Early Years, Pre-Prep or Nursery provision, including Reception).
+Evidence can be wide-ranging and may include EYFS inspection outcomes or value-added data, or evidence for innovation in provision with an emphasis on the curriculum.

-2. ISA Junior/Prep School Award for excellence and innovation in provision
+2. ISA Junior/Prep School Award for Academic Excellence and Innovation

-This award is open to ISA members with provision covering the Junior/Prep years in the 5-13 age range.
-Excellence could be evidenced through pupil outcomes (including value-added data) and provision via inspection evidence or other recent recognition.
+This award is open to schools with provision covering the Junior/Prep years in the 5-13 age range.
+Excellence could be evidenced through pupil outcomes (including value-added data) and provision via inspection evidence or other recent external recognition.
 Judges will also look for evidence of curriculum innovation in one or more subject and/or extra-curricular areas where the positive impact on pupils is clear.

-3. ISA Senior School Award for excellence and innovation in provision
+3. ISA Senior School Award for Academic Excellence and Innovation

 Open to schools with pupils in secondary and/or post-16 provision, judges are looking for excellence and/or innovation in pupil outcomes, or curricular or non-curricular programmes, evidenced as above.